arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/uploading-sketches-m4/content.md

 }
 ```

-Once your sketch it's completed, select the port of your device.
+- Select the port of your device in the port selector menu.

-Press the Compile and Upload button.
+- Press the Compile and Upload button.

-To finalize, when you see that the sketch has bee uploaded successfully, check that every second you are getting the LED changing from OFF to ON.
+Behind the curtains, the sketch gets compiled into a binary.
+That binary file is then uploaded to the Linux side of the Portenta X8 via an `adb` SSH connection.
+The flashing itself is done on the board itself by a service running on Linux.
+When the sketch has bee uploaded successfully, check if the onboard LED is blinking at an interval of one second.

-### Upload Using ADB
+### Upload Manually Using ADB

-To use ADB, it gets installed at `Arduino15\packages\arduino\tools\adb\32.0.0`.
+To upload a firmware manually, you first need to compile the sketch.
+In the Arduino IDE select "Export compiled binary" from the Sketch menu.
+It will compile the sketch and save the binary file in the sketch folder.
+Alternatively you can use the [Arduino CLI](https://arduino.github.io/arduino-cli/) to create an elf file.

+To upload the firmware you can use the ADB tool that has been installed as part of the Portenta X8 core.
+It can be found at `Arduino15\packages\arduino\tools\adb\32.0.0`.

 From that directory you can use the `adb` tool.
 To upload your compiled sketch you just need to type:
 ```